SEO for Photographers: What You Need to Know

 07. Get exposure and backlinks

-Now that we’ve covered your on-page SEO and dove into the content of your photo website, we need to have a conversation about backlinks.
-By backlinks we are referring to the links from other website to yours.
+Now that we’ve covered your on-page SEO and dived into the content of your photo website, we need to have a conversation about backlinks.
+By backlinks we are referring to the links from other websites to yours.
 Way back when, they acted as referrals or ‘votes’ from other websites owners linking to you, and they were just about the only SEO signal Google took into account.
-The algorithm has evolved so much since then, but these items still play a major role.
+There have been numerous Google algorithm updates since then, but these items still play a major role.

 08. Go for local SEO